 In What is Sexual Harassment?
 From Capitol Hill to the Sorbonne, I point to dissimilarities between key institutions in each country and the ways in which these institutions interact.
 I show that, while feminists in both the U.S. and France struggled for sexual harassment laws, they encountered distinct legal resources.
 American feminists inherited civil rights laws and jurisprudence, which enabled (and constrained) them to argue that sexual harassment was a form of workplace discrimination, punishable under Title VII of the Civil Rights Act of 1964.
 In contrast, French feminists could not build on a similar legal tradition, as discrimination laws there were weak, but could and did build on existing sexual violence laws to define sexual harassment as a misdemeanor in the Penal Code.
 Once sexual harassment was inscribed in law, legal definitions shaped corporate responses, individual understandings, and mass media representations of sexual harassment, although often in surprising ways.

-My next book project (with UCLA graduate students Rebecca DiBennardo, Laura Enriquez, Nicole Itturiaga, and Michael Stambolis) examines how the narrative of “coming out” has travelled beyond U.S. gay rights politics.
-Specifically, it explores how it is used differently by gays and lesbians and France and by various other groups in the U.S., including fat women, fat admirers, people with gay parents, women in polygamous marriages and undocumented students.
+Another ongoing project examines how the narrative of “coming out” has travelled beyond U.S. gay rights politics and diffused to France (with Michael Stambolis-Ruhstorfer) and used by various other groups in the U.S., including fat women (with Anna Ward), fat admirers, people with gay parents (with Rebecca DiBennardo), women in polygamous marriages (with Nicole Iturriaga), and undocumented students (with Laura Enriquez, UCIrvine).